aicsuva/national_initiative_for_cybersecurity_classroom_exercises/README.md

 # National Initiative for Hands-on Cybersecurity Classroom Exercises (NIHCCE)

-We are a group of U.S. based professors aiming to enhance the skills of undergraduates interested in cybersecurity.
+We are a group of U.S. based professors, teachers, and professionals aiming to enhance the skills of undergraduates interested in cybersecurity.

 This repo lists a few cybersecurity exercises we developed for use in a classroom setting.